dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3001.md

 Chapter 30  The Database Is a Detail

-a set of documents by name, but they don’t offer a lot of help when you’re searching the content of those documents.
-It’s easy to find a file named login.c, but it’s hard, and slow, to find every .c file that has a variable named x in it.
+a set of documents by name, but they don't offer a lot of help when you're searching the content of those documents.
+It's easy to find a file named login.c, but it's hard, and slow, to find every .c file that has a variable named x in it.

 Database systems are content based.
 They provide a natural and convenient way to find records based on their content.
 They are very good at associating multiple records based on some bit of content that they all share.
 Unfortunately, they are rather poor at storing and retrieving opaque documents.